130 William

 Adjaye Associates’ design celebrates the building’s lower Manhattan context with a hand-cast concrete façade evocative of the masonry craftsmanship of the neighborhood’s historic high-rises.
 The bespoke, tinted concrete rough textures are offset by smooth bronze detailing throughout the building.
 Rhythmic, large-scale arched windows, inspired by the mercantile structures that once populated the area, establish the building’s bold silhouette and invite natural light deep into the interior.
 The highest level residences feature spacious double-height loggias that blur indoor and outdoor life while providing sweeping views, river to river, across the city.

-Uniquely, the building also features a generous new public plaza park, a piece of urban placemaking that offers a transitional condition between the bustle of urban life and the respite of the residences.
+Uniquely, the building also features a generous new public plaza, a piece of urban placemaking that offers a transitional condition between the bustle of urban life and the respite of the residences.